 • Corridor Project Coordination, Contracting Strategies, and Innovative Construction Strategies such as A+B bidding, incentives/disincentives, and precast members or rapid cure materials.

-1010.04(1)(b) Transportation Operations (TO)
+1010.04(1)(b) Transportation Systems Management and Operations (TSMO)

-The TO components are those strategies for improving traffic flow and safety through the work zone.
+The TSMO components are those strategies for improving traffic flow and safety through the work zone.
 Some of these strategies may be included in the PS&E, but could also be WSDOT-managed elements outside the contract.
-The TO components may include but are not limited to the following strategies:
+The TSMO components may include but are not limited to the following strategies:

-• Demand Management Strategies such as Transit service improvements, transit incentives, and park & ride promotion.
+• Transportation demand management strategies such as Transit service improvements, transit incentives, and park & ride promotion.

 • Corridor/Network Management (traffic operations) Strategies such as Signal timing/coordination improvements, temporary signals, bus pullouts, reversible lanes, and truck/heavy-vehicle restrictions.